 On the supplier side of the equation, working together is even more important.
 Tours do not visit a destination because of an individual hotel or a wonderful country-cooking buffet.
-Of course, these accommodations and restaurants are part of the picture.
-However, there’s more to the story.
-That includes attractions, services and yes, the scenery and culture of the area.
+Of course, these accommodations and restaurants are part of the picture, however, there’s more to the story.
+That includes attractions, services and of course the scenery and culture of the area.

 Step one for any supplier who wants to partner is knowing and supporting your tourism development office.
 These are the people who are selling the destination.
 In a sense they’re promoting your product.
 Participate in their projects.
 If asked to host a tour operator familiarization (FAM) visit, the answer should be a simple yes.
 Consider being part of sponsorships and cooperative advertisements.
 Host their salespeople.
 They have to see your property to sell it.
 Most importantly, join and be involved.

 Next, get to know the like-minded individuals in your market.
 Who else in your area is doing group tours?
 In addition to the traditional tour market, there are affinity markets, too.
 Student/youth trips, sports travel, reunions, adventure travel and faith-based all come in groups.
 Some may be your market, others may not.
 Visit your partners’ businesses and get to know them, their property and their target markets.